-One important thing that needs to be pointed out is that adrenal fatigue isn’t adrenal failure.
+One important thing that needs to be pointed out is that adrenal fatigue/HPA dysfunction isn’t adrenal failure.
 Adrenal failure can be a life threatening illness if not treated properly.
 Known as Addison’s disease, adrenal failure requires treatment with specific hormone treatments so a person can function normally.

-And while most of the mainstream medical community isn’t educated about adrenal fatigue, many symptomatic people have familiarized themselves with this condition and end up seeking care for adrenal fatigue from the primary care mainstream doctor.
+And while most of the mainstream medical community isn’t educated about adrenal fatigue/HPA dysfunction, many symptomatic people have familiarized themselves with this condition and end up seeking care from their primary care mainstream doctor.

-This is why we use a saliva test to determine adrenal function.
+This is why we use a saliva test to get a better understanding of adrenal function.
 A salivary adrenal stress test will reveal the circadian rhythm of cortisol along with another important adrenal hormone known as DHEAS, or sulfated dehydroepiandrosterone.

-Adrenal fatigue takes several months to even years to recover from depending on the degree of adrenal fatigue.
+HPA dysfunction takes several months to even years to recover from, depending on severity.

 A large part of adrenal fatigue treatment centers around diet and lifestyle.
 After all, the most common precipitator of adrenal fatigue is stress.
 Physical stress from excessive training.
 Mental emotional stress from relationships and work.
 Stress in the form of diet, lack of sleep, chronic pain or even chronic infections in the gut, sinus or other areas all take their toll on the adrenal glands.